 A nomadic and warrior for two centuries (XVI and XVII) devastated Africa.
-Were the fierce Zimba (or Mel for the Portuguese) who thought they were invincible thanks to an ointment prepared by sorcerers after putting in a mortar babies alive and other secret ingredients.
+Were the fierce Zimba (or Jagga for the Portuguese) who thought they were invincible thanks to an ointment prepared by sorcerers after putting in a mortar babies alive and other secret ingredients.
 (In the picture a Masai Warrior.
 They would be among the descendants, together with the Zulu, Zimba)

 But who are these Zimba?

 Originating in the Great Lakes area and the Kilimanjaro between Kenya, Uganda and Tanzania moved far and wide throughout Africa, destroying massacring and pillaging all the people that they met on their way from Sierra Leone to the Zambezi, from Ethiopia to the Kalahari desert.